polyflix/gateway/README.md

 ## Installation
 You will need
-* JDK 1.8 or later
+* Java 11 or later
 * Maven 3.2+

 Clone the project: